 A true multi-cloud strategy takes far more planning than you may think.
 It must include well thought-out and actionable steps regarding business need for multi-cloud as well as details on how private and public clouds can most efficiently be stitched together to create a singular network.

-The rapid migration to the cloud has only accelerated as organizations, from small to large, embrace the benefits of the cloud and adapt to the new security, performance and scale paradigm.
+The rapid migration to the cloud has only accelerated as organizations embrace the benefits of the cloud and adapt to the new security, performance and scale paradigm.
 Amid such advances and success (and failures), why introduce yet one more cloud catch phrase: integrated cloud architecture (ICA)?
-The answer is because illumination is needed in how organizations are aggressively blending multiple cloud platforms to provide an orchestrated collection of services that leverage the diverse strengths of each respective service/cloud platform.
+The answer is because illumination is needed in how organizations are blending multiple cloud platforms to provide an orchestrated collection of services.

 As enterprises move to private clouds, hybrid clouds, and now multi-cloud, the number of platforms, databases, devices, network, and end points continues to explode.
 While there are no easy answers or magical tools to address the complexity issues, some fundamental architectural planning can be done.